awelm/blog/content/posts/eng-productivity-tools.md

 > Paste is like Control-R for your clipboard history

 2. [Fork](https://git-fork.com/)\
-It took me a while to find a Git client I was satisfied with.
+It took me a long time to find a Git client I was satisfied with.
 I tried popular offerings like SourceTree and Github Desktop, but Fork is by far the best client I’ve seen.
 Fork is very fast, beautifully designed, and has powerful features.
 My favorite feature is being able to view the diff between any 2 commits, which was surprisingly missing from the other clients I tried.
 Fork also lets you stash or discard code changes at the chunk-level.
 This is extremely useful when addressing comments during code reviews.
 Fork is a free app and is available for Mac and Windows.
 ![Fork Image](/fork.jpeg)

 3. [Contexts](https://contexts.co/)\